 Some essential oils are highly toxic to certain species of bacteria, but are harmless to others.
 While some essential oils are effective against a broad spectrum of different bacteria, others are only useful against very specific types of bacteria.

-When designing an effective naturopathic acne treatment it is important to be aware of these differences.
-To better improve the design of acne treatments, we have compiled the research data to identify which essential oils are likely to be most effective.
+When designing a Naturopathic acne treatment that includes essential oils, it is important to be aware of these differences.
+To better improve the design of acne treatments, we have compiled scientific reports from many sources in order to help identify which essential oils are likely to be most effective against acne-causing bacteria, such as Propionibacterium acnes (P. acnes) and Staphylococcus aureus (S. aureus).

-For an essential oil to be effective against acne, it is important that it be active against Propionibacterium acnes, the primary bacteria behind acne vulgaris.
-Many essential oils also have anti-inflammatory properties which may help in the treatment of acne symptoms.
+Many essential oils also have anti-inflammatory properties which may also help in the treatment of acne symptoms.

 What Essential Oils are Effective Against Propionibacterium acnes Bacteria?

-The research indicates that there are many types of essential oil that are active against P. acnes bacteria.
-Tea tree oil is one of the most popular essential oil, and the research shows that it is indeed toxic to P. acnes bacteria, although not as much as some other treatments.
-Thyme, clove and cinnamon essential oil have broad spectrum antibacterials, and are effective against P. acnes as well.
-Unfortunately, these extracts can also be fairly irritating to the skin of many people, particularly at higher concentrations.
-Interestingly, a wide range of citrus oils (lemon, lime and orange oil) were highly toxic to P. acnes bacteria.
-The research also indicates that lemongrass essential oil effectively kills P. acnes bacteria.
+Scientific research reports indicate that there are many types of essential oil that are active against P. acnes bacteria.
+Tea Tree essential oil is one of the most popular essential oils for skin care applications, and the research shows that it is indeed toxic to P. acnes bacteria (although not as much as some other essential oils).
+Thyme, Clove and Cinnamon essential oil have broad spectrum antibacterial properties, and are also effective against P. acnes as well.

 Antibacterial Activity of Essential Oil Against Other Bacterial and Fungal Infections